 There have been tales of cameras and laptops with new casings and old parts inside.
 Use caution and try before you buy!

 An interesting note is that a few retailers in Kuala Lumpur would not let me test their L series (high end) Canon lenses.
 Stating they were too valuable.
 Holding out a wad of cash to show you are buying and not just playing breaks this rule.

-There's a huge range of laptops, cameras, lenses and electronics in Kuala Lumpur.
+There's a huge range of laptops, tablets, cameras, lenses and electronics in Kuala Lumpur.
 They are not the latest and greatest creations.
 I found Bangkok and Singapore usually get the latest.